Terms & Conditions

 3.1.1.
 All course fees quoted are subject to the addition of VAT at the prevailing rate.

 3.1.2.
-A non-refundable and non-transferable deposit of 25% is payable upon enrolment for all of our courses.
+A non-refundable and non-transferable deposit of 25% is payable upon enrolment for all courses that are 2 or more days long.
+For 1 day courses, the full balance will be due on enrolment.
 When you enrol onto Anatomy and Physiology e-learning with your diploma course, the 25% deposit paid will release your login details and cover part payment of your e-learning package.
 Once we have released your login details, any moneys paid will therefore be exempt from the 14 day cooling off period.
 (See Appendix 1)

 3.1.3.
 The outstanding balance for a course is payable no later than 4 weeks prior to the course commencement date.
 Failure to pay the full balance due by this date will result in your course reservation being lost and we reserve the right to retain the deposit and any other payments made to us in full.